What is a Seepage Spring

 3. Periodic …………………………………………………………… Read more

-With this Seep water collection method, maintenance costs are higher as pipes often clog with soil or rocks.
+This Seep water collection method increases maintenance costs as pipes often clog with soil or rocks.
 Also, the expense and difficulty of construction may prohibit its use.
 Unless the seep supplies abundant quantities of water, this method should not be considered.

 Springs are susceptible to contamination from surrounding land uses.
-Springs usually are formed in close proximity to the area where water seeps into the ground.
+Springs usually are formed near the area where water seeps into the ground.
 This area is called a “recharge” area.

-Since the recharge area is close to the spring outlet, there is inadequate filtering of the water and removal of contaminants.
+Since the recharge area is close to the spring outlet, there is inadequate water filtering and removal of contaminants.
 Common sources of contamination are septic systems, barn yards, fertilizer and pesticides, chemical or petroleum leaks, and old dumps and landfills.

 How do you know if a Spring is Safe to Drink?